 We have raced at overseas venues including Zandvoort and Assen in Holland and at the Spa Summer Classic.

-The series has a wide variety of classes to cover all of the various models that have been produced by the Morgan Motor Company and those classes are framed to cater for the latest ARV6, highly modified rumbling v8’s through to near standard 4-cylinder engines and budgets.
+The Championship has a wide variety of classes to cover all of the various models that have been produced by the Morgan Motor Company and those classes are framed to cater for the latest models through to near standard 4-cylinder engines.
 The choice is yours.

 Members of our Technical Committee are always happy to guide and advise on which class your Morgan is eligible for.

-There are usually 10 race weekends with 12 races and the best 9 count towards the Championship positions.
+In 2024 there are 6 race weekends with 11 races and the best 8 count towards the Championship positions.
 Points are awarded to class winners, second, third and so on, with an extra point being awarded for the fastest lap in each class.
 This enables a quick and consistent driver from any class to become overall champion and win the coveted Peter Collins Tray at the end of the season.
-It also ensures that, although the overall race winner on the day is likely to come from the highly modified and very quick cars in class A or B, the battles for class honours throughout the field should be just as hotly contested.
+It also ensures that, although the overall race winner on the day is likely to come from the highly modified and very quick cars, the battles for class honours throughout the field should be just as hotly contested.
 The championship winner is often decided at the last race of the season.

 The variety of competitors is wide, both in age and occupations.
 The only qualifications you need are to be enthusiastic and sporting; commitment ranges from highly competitive to laid-back.
-The Morgan race series is one of the most friendly and if anyone has a problem with their car at a race meeting, advice and help are always on hand from fellow drivers and their crews.
+The Morgan Challenge is very friendly and if anyone has a problem with their car at a race meeting, advice and help are always on hand from fellow drivers and their crews.

 A Family Affair

-It is a credit to the successful format of the race series that several regular competitors today have been racing in it since the first event in 1985.
-One used to race in the 1960s and has recently joined the series with his son.
-There are several “children” now racing alongside their parents in the Morgan Challenge and there are five lady drivers so it is a fully inclusive and family affair.
+It is a credit to the successful format of the Championship that several regular competitors today have been racing in it since the first event in 1985.
+There are several “children” now racing alongside their parents in the Morgan Challenge and there are several lady drivers so it is a fully inclusive and family affair.
 In fact it prides itself on being more than just a race series – it is a family of Morgan drivers.

 Spirit of Morgan Racing